Metropolitan Borough of Rochdale: History

-The borough was formed in 1974 as part of the provisions of the Local Government Act 1972 and is an amalgamation of six former local government districts.
+Within the boundaries of the historic county of Lancashire, the borough was formed in 1974 as part of the provisions of the Local Government Act 1972 and is an amalgamation of six former local government districts.

 It was originally proposed that the borough include the neighbouring town of Bury and disclude Middleton; Bury however went on to form the administrative centre for the adjacent Metropolitan Borough of Bury.
-The borough was formed by a merger of the former county borough of Rochdale and from the administrative county of Lancashire, the municipal boroughs of Heywood and Middleton, along with the urban districts of Littleborough, Milnrow and Wardle.The borough lies mostly within the historic county of Lancashire but a small part lies in the former West Riding of Yorkshire.
+The borough was formed by a merger of the former county borough of Rochdale and from the administrative county of Lancashire, the municipal boroughs of Heywood and Middleton, along with the urban districts of Littleborough, Milnrow and Wardle.

+The borough lies mostly within the historic county of Lancashire but a small part lies in the former West Riding of Yorkshire.
 Prior to its creation, it was suggested that the metropolitan borough be named Chadwick (with reference to Sir Edwin Chadwick), but this was rejected in favour of Rochdale.

+Premises

+The council is based at Number One Riverside in Rochdale town centre, which was opened in 2014.
+It serves as a public library, includes a café, private meeting areas, a conference centre and a workplace.
+It merged 33 buildings into one and won the award for the best workplace of 2014.

+Electoral arrangements

+The borough of Rochdale is divided into 20 wards, each ward having three councillors for a total of 60 councillors.
+Councillors serve four-year terms, with one-third of the council elected every year except every fourth year when no councilors are elected.

+Current political make-up

+The council has been controlled by Labour since 2011.

 Geography

 The borough lies directly north-northeast of the City of Manchester, to the east of the Metropolitan Borough of Bury, to the north of the Metropolitan Borough of Oldham and partly to the east of the county of West Yorkshire bordering near to the Metropolitan Borough of Calderdale and the Lancashire borough of Rossendale is to the northwest.
 There are some rural parts and urban parts of the district including Blackstone Edge and the Pennine hills which form part of the rural areas of the borough.
 The more urban areas centre around the town and neighbouring boroughs of Bury, Oldham and Manchester.
 The town of Middleton is contiguous with the northeastern suburbs of Manchester and the towns of Chadderton, Failsworth and Oldham.
 The towns of Heywood, Littleborough and Milnrow form an urban area with Rochdale.